StephenGriffies/StephenGriffies.github.io/_pages/researchI.md

 represent this transport?  </li>

 <li> How do we accurately parameterize transport from mesoscale eddies
-for use in climate model simulations?
+for use in earth system simulations?
 Is an energetic framework effective for formulating closures?
 What about coarse-graining and methods used in physics associated with non-equilibrium thermodynamics and the renormalization group? </li>